 Need for Integrating a Payment Gateway into an App

 With e-commerce and online shopping becoming ever more prominent, more and more apps are also including payment gateways among their features.
+The fact that m-commerce is projected to reach 37.96 billion US dollars by 2020 shouldn’t be taken for granted.
 Just a few years ago, paying for things with your credit card was considered the most convenient way of going about your own business, but, with the introduction of payment gateways, credit cards might be pushed into the background.
 Payment gateway systems will enable users to pay for their utilities, book plane tickets, or make any other payment using their mobile phones.
 Talk about efficiency and convenience!

 Google Shutting Fabric in Mobile App Development Shake-Up

 Google is merging Fabric and Firebase.
 According to Google, the two platforms really belong together.
 With their unique features, the new merged app development platform will be an all-encompassing app development environment.
 Firebase was the go-to platform for the most generalized projects, while Fabric had some features that made it an excellent choice for more specialized applications, especially due to Crashlytics and Answers.
 The final merger will happen probably during the middle of 2019, so all users are advised to make the transition by then.

 Making Subscription Apps Work: The Holy Grail of App Development